Healthy Homes Assessment Maungaraki

 Rental Property Home Assessments Maungaraki

-Rental property areas affected through Health Homes Standard.
+Rental property areas affected by Healthy Homes Standard.
 Healthy Homes Standard in Maungaraki include each:

 • Bedrooms